tormyvancool/TormyVanCool_REAPER_Presets/README.md

 LIST:
 -
-builtin_video_processor.ini contains:
+builtin_video_processor.ini it should be installed in _REAPER/presets_ contains:
-* Video COLOR TEXT: you can have taxt and background colored
+* Video COLOR TEXT: in videoprocessor, you can have colored text and background